Blog

 Will it work with my current controls and factory software?

-It’s designed for compatibility with mainstream CNC controls (e.g., Mitsubishi, FANUC) and can connect to MES/ERP for real-time production data and scheduling workflows.
+It’s built for compatibility with mainstream CNC controls (e.g., Mitsubishi, FANUC) and can connect to MES/ERP for real-time production data and scheduling workflows.